Green chromide

 - Monos (Monodactylus spp.) - active schooling brackish fish that stay out in the water column.
 They're quick enough to avoid the chromide 'mood swings'

 - Archerfish (Toxotes spp.) - they're confident, mid-to-top swimmers, and brackish is home turf.
-In a roomy tank they mostly ignore the chromides and vice versa
+In a spacious tank, they typically ignore the chromides and vice versa.

 - Bigger brackish gobies like knight gobies (Stigmatogobius sadanundio) - they hang around the bottom and can hold their ground, just give them caves so the chromides don't hassle them nonstop

-- Bigger, sturdy livebearers that tolerate brackish like mollies (especially larger varieties) - works best when the chromides aren't breeding, and when the mollies aren't tiny snack-sized juveniles
+- Bigger, sturdy livebearers that tolerate brackish like mollies (especially larger varieties) - works best when the chromides aren't breeding and the mollies aren't small enough to be snacks.

 Avoid

-- Slow, fancy-finned fish (bettas, guppies with big tails, fancy goldfish) - green chromides get pushy and can shred fins, and the water type/temps don't really line up anyway
+- Slow, fancy-finned fish (bettas, guppies with big tails, fancy goldfish) - green chromides get pushy and can shred fins, and the water type and temperatures don't really match up anyway.

 - Tiny peaceful community fish (neons, rasboras, small danios) - they'll get stressed, chased, or flat-out eaten once the chromide sizes up what fits in its mouth